 Growing up, Eddie studied piano for seven years at the music school, where at a young age his compositional skills were already apparent.
 At the age of twelve he wrote a song using one of his grandmother's poems.
 The song was published in a local magazine and became a small hit among children.
 Next, his focus turned to learning how to play the saxophone; studying it for three years before moving to St. Petersburg to learn Jazz saxophone at the Mussorgsky College of Music, at the age of seventeen.
 Eddie was admitted there based on his performance of two Charlie Parker solos he transcribed note for note from an LP.

 Eddie Akhmetchine's compositions are influenced by Jazz Fusion, World, and Pop music.
-His first CD of all original music, "Look Within" along with his newest album, "No Regrets" are available on cdbaby, iTunes, Amazon, etc.
+His first album of all original music "Look Within" along with his more recent album "No Regrets" are available on Apple Music - iTunes, Amazon, cdbaby, etc.

 Eddie's unpublished work "New Day" was recorded by award winning engineer Andy Bradley at well-known SugarHill Studios.
 This project had some fabulous musicians from Houston and Austin: Andrew Lienhard-piano, Paul Chester-guitar, Chris Maresh-bass, and Clyde Adams-drums.
 The CD was edited by very talented Erich Avinger at his "Invisible Audio" music studio and will be available in the near future.